ghalib-bello/4Dsurvival/4Dsegment/README.md

 ```
 python3 deploy_modelDL.py /4DSurvival_results/saved_model__DL.h5 /4DSurv/data/inputdata_DL_nooutcome.pkl
 ```
 The last command runs the `deploy_modelDL.py` script.
-The script takes 2 arguments, (1) the location of the saved model and (2) the location of the mesh motion data for the new subjects.
+The script takes two arguments, (1) the location of the saved model and (2) the location of the mesh motion data for the new subjects.

 This script outputs a file called `predictions_DLnetwork.csv` stored under `/4DSurvival_results`.
 This file is a CSV file with 2 columns, the first containing subject IDs and the second containing predictions/risk scores for each of the subjects.